kyma-project/community/docs/guidelines/releases-guidelines/07-api-gateway-release-process.md

 7. After the release, a tarball is available on Github update Kyma resources.

-   Create a PR to Kyma and include details on the features released with the new API Gateway version, description example:
+   Create a PR to Kyma and include details on the features released with the new API Gateway version.
+Provide a description, as in the example:

    ```
    **Description**